3DOM-FBK/COLMAP_SLAM/README.md

 https://github.com/3DOM-FBK/COLMAP_SLAM/assets/93863149/af549427-8e87-445d-92f3-1c14e42b5d5a

 COLMAP_SLAM is a Visual-SLAM based on COLMAP API and is mainly intended for the development and testing of new SLAM features (deep-learning based tie points and matching, keyframe selection, global optimization, etc).
-The repository uses Kornia (https://github.com/kornia/kornia) for matching, and for now only Key.Net+HardNet8 is implemented.
-All local features made available by Kornia will be added shortly.
-Other interest points: RootSIFT from COLMAP, ORB from OpenCV, and ALIKE (https://github.com/Shiaoming/ALIKE).
+The repository relys on Kornia (https://github.com/kornia/kornia) for matching, and some detectors and descriptors.

 Monocular and multicamera scenario are supported.
 We are joining an other repository with other features (GNSS and IMU aiding).
 If interested in the project please contact us, you are free to join.